 Identify, analyze, and evaluate how institutions foster inequity and injustice.

 Promote the values of justice and diversity in keeping with our university’s land-grant mission.

 Find out more on the Degree Options page.

 Find out more on the Course Offerings page.

 An Cheng, Professor.
-Dr. Cheng's areas of interest include Writing for Research and Publication
+Dr. Cheng's areas of interest include the genre-based framework for teaching